The APPEA 2020 Call for Papers is now open and closes 26 July.

 This plenary session will bring together local and global experts to consider how the oil and gas industry is to survive and thrive in this cleaner energy future and what it can and is doing to reduce its carbon footprint and provide cleaner energy to Australia and the region.

-, Vice President, Group Strategic Planning BP and Board Member of Oil and Gas Climate Initiative (OGCI), BP
+, Vice President Carbon Management, BP and Senior Representative of Oil and Gas Climate Initiative (OGCI), BP

 , Principal, Transactions and Business Analytics LLP, and US & Global Renewable Energy Leader, Deloitte